-Credentials that are required to be verified are (1) the highest post-secondary degree that is used to qualify or set the salary and (2) any registrations, licenses, or certifications that are used to qualify or set the salary, and all work history that are is used to qualify or set the salary of an applicant.
+Advisory Note: Credentials that are required to be verified are (1) the highest post-secondary degree in all cases and (2) registrations, licenses, certifications, and work history that are used to qualify or set the salary of an applicant.

 § 6.
 Employment Limitations